 Benefits and Coronavirus Helpline - City of Wolverhampton Council

 The helpline offers free and confidential advice and information across a whole range of Social Security Benefits including advice on what benefits you may apply for including Statutory Sick Pay, Employment and Support Allowance or Universal Credit.
 You can use the helpline to find out what (if any) impact the current situation may have on your existing benefits.
 You may be worried because you get Personal Independence Payment, Employment and Support Allowance or Universal Credit and have forms to complete or a medical to attend.
-The Helpline is open Monday to Friday between 10.00 am - 12.00 noon and 2.00 pm - 4.00 pm.
+The Helpline is open Monday to Friday between 10.00 am - 12.00 noon.

 Citizens Advice - National Citizens Advice Line